University campuses have no longer remained inclusive spaces: Tharoor in LS | Education

 ''Instead of allocations commensurate with the soaring ambitions of the NEP, there is a disconnect between the targets outlined in the NEP and the financial support... any hopes for positive development in our primary and higher education ecosystem has been effectively handicapped by budget allocations,'' Tharoor said.

-According to him, there is an over bureaucratization of universities, and that the higher education system is overregulated and under governed.
+According to him, there is an over bureaucratisation of universities and that the higher education system is overregulated and under-governed.
 There should be a focus on a result-based system with an emphasis on learning outcomes, he added.

-Regarding the announcement in the latest Union Budget about setting up 100 new Sainik schools, the Congress leader said there is no information about funding and also flagged that many of the existing Sainik schools are facing severe financial distress and that some are on the verge of closure.

 He challenged the government to set up at least ten new Sainik schools without renaming Jawahar Navodaya Vidayalayas Urging the education minister to ensure there is a discussion in Parliament on the NEP, Tharoor said, ''This temple of democracy should not reduced to a notice board and just a budget counting exercise.''
 Participating in the discussion, BJP member Sanjay Jaiswal praised the NEP and said it will change the wrong education being imparted to children in the past.